The Haskell Invitational Stakes is one of the most prestigious races on the horse racing calendar.

 It comes after the Triple Crown series and before the all-important Breeders’ Cup.
 The Haskell represents the perfect bridge between two major stakes race for 3-year-old thoroughbreds midsummer.

-While we still have plenty of time to analyze and break down the field for this race, we took a look at the Haskell Invitational to provide our New Jersey sports betting fans with an idea of what to expect.
+While we still have plenty of time to analyze and break down the field for this race, we took a look at the Haskell Invitational to provide our racing fans with an idea of what to expect.

-Here is a look at how you can bet on this year’s Haskell Invitational Stakes at Monmouth.
+Here is a look at horse betting on this year’s Haskell Invitational Stakes at Monmouth.

 One of the best parts of watching the Haskell Invitational Stakes is getting a little bit of money on the race.
 Let’s take a closer look at how and where you can do so in New Jersey.

 If you’re looking to bet on the Haskell Invitational and you can’t be there in person, your best bet is to place your bets online.
-You can do so at TVG and DraftKings Sportsbook.
+You can do so at TVG.

-To be able to place your bets on either site, you’ll have to be within New Jersey state lines and have a TVG account.
+To be able to place your bets, you’ll have to be within New Jersey state lines and have a TVG account.

 It’s a quick process; you simply enter your basic information, deposit money into your account and then you’ll be able to bet on the Haskell Invitational.